rahul-theroboticist/rahulweb/content/home/experience.md

         * Implementation of Real-time object detection and recognition using deep neural networks.
         * Vision and GPS based Motion planning and control, development of simulation environment for the same and testing in various scenarios.
         * Research new methodologies, suggest changes, develop software packages and execution of prototype development and tests.
-        * Currently working on monocular visual-inertial SLAM.
+        * Literature study on monocular visual-inertial SLAM.

   - title: Mechatronics Engineer
     company: MTJB Engineering Ltd.